Sim007/vbangularindocker/README.md

 # VbAngularInDocker
-In this repo you see how you can dockerize an angular app
+In this repo you see how you can dockerize an angular app.

+It consists of the following parts:
 1) Dockerize an Angular app for development
 2) Dockerize an Angular app for production - multistage build
 3) Code and build an angular app in a container